 In 2014 Our Community selected the Philanthropy Classification System (PCS), an initiative of the Foundation Center (now Candid) in the United States, as the base for our own taxonomy.
-Re-released by the Foundation Center in July 2015, the PCS represented the most relevant, most up to date and most internationally focused taxonomy available.
+Re-released by the Foundation Center in July 2015, the PCS represented the most relevant, most up-to-date and internationally focused taxonomy available.
 We were granted permission to use the taxonomy as the base of an Australian classification system under a modified Creative Commons licence.

 In April 2016, we released CLASSIE 1.0 for Australian social sector organisations, and started integrating its listings into various Our Community websites and platforms.
 More feedback followed, resulting in Version 1.1, which was released in August 2016.
 A big milestone was reached in November 2016, with the release of CLASSIE 2.0 and the move to incorporate parts of CLASSIE into SmartyGrants, Our Community's grants management platform.
 This move made the Subject and Beneficiaries sections of CLASSIE available to hundreds of grantmakers and, through them, many thousands of not-for-profit organisations.

 In August 2017, we released CLASSIE 2.1, which was adopted by GiveNow, Our Community's online donations platform.
 This release saw some significant changes to the Organisation sections as well as a name and concept change to the Beneficiaries section, which is now a more versatile Population section.